sangria-graphql/sangria-graphql.github.io/learn.md

 def schema = Schema(QueryType, Some(MutationType))
 ```

 As you can see on this example, we are using context object to authorise user with the `authorised` function.
-Interesting thing to notice
+An interesting thing to notice
-here is that `login` field uses `UpdateCtx` action in order make login information available for sibling mutation fields.
+here is that the `login` field uses the `UpdateCtx` action in order make login information available for sibling mutation fields.
 This makes queries
 like this possible:

 ```js